-Spring and summer travel planning is on the horizon and it’s time to turn your California Dreams into weekend warrior reality!
+Summer travel season is here and it’s time to turn your California Dreams into weekend warrior reality!
 We have a massive list of California road trip ideas that will have you exploring National Parks, castles, wine country, the gorgeous Highway 1 coastline, the redwoods, desert delights and more.
 Read on for our top picks for California family road trips you’ve simply got to take with your kids NOW.

 Miles of gorgeous coastline, redwood forests galore and even some wine tasting for the grown ups make Mendocino the ideal spot for your next long weekend.
 Ride a horse along the shore or feed some giraffes at B. Bryan Preserve.
 Beaches like Bowling Ball Beach and Glass Beach are unlike anything you've seen before.
 Be sure to stop by Frankie's Ice Cream and Pizza for a slice of mushroom pizza followed by a cone topped with candy cap mushroom ice cream when you are in downtown Mendocino.
 Reserve a cottage at the Point Arena Lighthouse to hear the waves crashing or go for glamping at Mendocino Grove.

 Read all about this gorgeous area of CA coastline here.

 The Eastern Sierra is an epic family destination any time of year.
 Get a bird's eye view of this gorgeous area via SkyTime Helicopter Air Tours.
 Or, pack the snacks and hike one of these trails (Heart Lake is particularly kid-friendly).
 Ride the scenic gondola to the top and enjoy lunch on the summit (bonus: kids ride free!).
 The Sierra Nevada Resort offers a quintessential mountain town lodging experience or stay in the Village at the Westin where you can easily access all the shops and restaurants in the area.